Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Hire a local guide and porter: If you’re not an experienced trekker, consider hiring a guide and porter.
 They can offer valuable support and knowledge as you explore the Annapurna region.

 Acclimatization: Take your time to acclimatize to the altitude, even though Poon Hill trek is not at extreme heights.
-Avoid rushing and listen to your body.
+Avoid rushing and listen to your body to prevent altitude sickness.

-Trekking permits and documentation: Before starting your trek, ensure you have obtained all the necessary permits and documents.
+Trekking permits and documentation: Before starting your trek, ensure you have obtained all the necessary permits and documents, including the ACAP permit for the Annapurna Conservation Area.

 Weather conditions: Stay updated on weather forecasts and be prepared for sudden changes.
 Pack accordingly for all weather scenarios.